View dashboards in Splunk Observability Cloud 🔗

 To move a chart, click and drag along its top edge.

 If you don’t have write permissions for the dashboard, or if the dashboard is a built-in dashboard, you must save a copy of the dashboard before you can resize or move its charts.
 To save a copy, open the Dashboard actions menu and click Save as.
-To learn more, see Write permissions.
+To learn more, see Read and write permissions in Splunk Infrastructure Monitoring.

 To create a detector based on the chart, click the Get Alerts icon.
 For more information, see Create a detector from a chart.